JavierGR10/cfe-page/README.md

 # Circuitos-cfe

-Demo created using React + Vite and Bootstrap 5
+Page created using React + Vite and Bootstrap 5

 ## Run Locally